How many homeowners are uninsured in the U.S.?

 If you still can’t find coverage, consider the following:

-- Make upgrades to the house — including trying to make it more "disaster-proof" — that will make the property more attractive to insurers.
+- Upgrades to the house—including trying to make it more "disaster-proof"—will make the property more attractive to insurers.

-- Inquire about FAIR plan coverage, which are insurance pools found in many states that sell property insurance to people who can’t get coverage in the voluntary market.
+- Inquire about FAIR plan coverage, an insurance pool found in many states that helps provide property insurance to people who can’t get coverage in the voluntary market.
 Some states offer an alternative to FAIR plans known as beach and windstorm plans.

 - Explore the excess and surplus market, which can help you find coverage for high-risk homes and businesses.